 Sprint unleashed a slew of network announcements this morning at a press conference in Chicago, and for the most part, it's just the news you'd expect: more LTE, more Spark, and more HD voice.

 The 28 markets aren't listed individually, but Seattle, Cleveland, and San Jose all saw expansions, and Sprint brought its LTE coverage count to 471 cities today.
-The company plans to cover 250 million people with its LTE network by mid-year, up from 225 million now.
 Read More

 Two days ago, we reported on the rumored existence of a new Galaxy S4 iteration with LTE-Advanced support headed to Korea.
 It seems that device has been all but confirmed today, thanks to a leaked user manual with device specifications found by Japanese blog rbmen.